-The Group has operations in a number of different countries and jurisdictions, including in the PRC, which are subject to political, economic and other risks inherent in international and cross-border operations.
+The Group has operations in a number of different countries and jurisdictions, which are subject to political, economic and other risks inherent in international and cross-border operations.

-The Group has operating activities and generates revenue in a number of different countries and jurisdictions with international and cross-border operations, including in the PRC.
+The Group has operating activities and generates revenue in a number of different countries and jurisdictions with international and cross-border operations, including in the PRC, the United States, the EU, Viet Nam, Mexico and other countries or regions.
 As a result, the Group is subject to political, economic and other risks inherent in operating in certain countries, such as:

-- the difficulty of enforcing agreements and protecting assets through legal systems in certain countries, particularly in emerging markets; - managing widespread operations and enforcing internal policies and procedures such as compliance with U.S. and foreign anti-bribery and anti-corruption regulations; - trade protection measures and import or export licensing requirements; - the application of certain labor regulations in those countries and jurisdictions; - compliance with a wide variety of laws and regulations in those countries and jurisdictions;

-- changes in the general political and economic conditions in the countries where the Group operates, particularly in emerging markets; - the threat of nationalization and expropriation; - increased costs and risks of doing business in a wide variety of jurisdictions; - government controls limiting importation of goods; - government controls limiting payments to suppliers for imported goods; - limitations on repatriation of earnings; and - exposure to wage, price and capital controls.
+- the difficulty of enforcing agreements and protecting assets through legal systems in certain countries, particularly in emerging markets; - managing widespread operations and enforcing internal policies and procedures such as compliance with U.S. and foreign anti-bribery and anti-corruption regulations; - trade protection measures and import or export licensing requirements; - the application of certain labor regulations in those countries and jurisdictions; - compliance with a wide variety of laws and regulations in those countries and jurisdictions; - changes in the general political and economic conditions in the countries where the Group operates, particularly in emerging markets; - the threat of nationalization and expropriation; - increased costs and risks of doing business in a wide variety of jurisdictions; - government controls limiting importation of goods; - government controls limiting payments to suppliers for imported goods; - limitations on repatriation of earnings; and - exposure to wage, price and capital controls.